Why you should prevent the build-up of biofilm

 Many poultry farmers have switched to closed drinking systems to reduce the risk of contamination from dust, feed, feathers and litter.
 The problem is that they are no longer aware of the quality of the water.
 Previously, the open water systems were regularly cleaned, so you were constantly reminded how dirty the drinking water could become.
 But with a closed drinking system this is no longer visible.
 However, that does not mean that the water is not contaminated with bacteria, fungi and minerals, which flourish in a slowly flowing and nutrient-rich water supply.

 Whether the water quality is good or bad depends on the harmful substances in the water.
 These substances determine the taste, hardness and PH value of the water and thus also whether the water quality is good enough for the animals.

 The formation of biofilm

 Another major problem that can form in a closed drinking system is biofilm.
 Lime, iron and manganese, among other things, cause a hard structure on the inside of the drinking line.
-This hard structure ensures that (especially) drug residues can easily adhere.
-The sugars in these drug residues are in turn a perfect breeding ground for bacteria and fungi.
+This hard structure ensures that (especially) medicine residues can easily adhere.
+The sugars in these medicine residues are in turn a perfect breeding ground for bacteria and fungi.
 This creates a slimy layer on the inside of the drinking line called biofilm.
 The biofilm then protects the harmful micro-organisms against antibacterial agents.